What Are Performance Management Objectives?

 There are several reasons employers should set performance objectives for their employees, including the following:

-3. Measure employee progress and development: Setting performance objectives enables managers to share feedback with employees and identify any areas where additional training or support may be needed.
+- Measure employee progress and development: Setting performance management objectives enables managers to share feedback with employees and identify any areas where additional training or support may be needed.
 Tracking employee performance can indicate which employees may be ready for a promotion or other development opportunities.

 How to set employee performance objectives

-Although there are different ways to approach the task of preparing solid performance objectives with employees, you generally won’t go wrong with the SMART framework for goal-setting.
+Although there are different ways to approach the task of setting good performance objectives with employees, you generally won’t go wrong with the SMART framework for goal-setting.

 The SMART (Specific, Measurable, Achievable, Relevant and Time-bound) system provides a clear and structured approach to setting objectives and goals that are reasonable, employee-driven and likely to be achieved.

-• Specific: Performance objectives should be well-defined and establish a clear target outcome.
+- Specific: Performance management objectives should be well-defined and establish a clear target outcome.
 Consider your organisation’s goals and how employees can help you achieve them.
 If the company goal is to increase annual revenue, ask yourself how team members can contribute.

 Additionally, organisational leaders can consider three elements when devising their goal-setting strategy.